 Employment Outlook and Salary Information

-Using data from the U.S. Bureau of Labor Statistics, O*Net Online reported that the median annual wage for all other computer occupations (which includes video game designers was $90,270 in 2018.
-Employment was expected to grow five to nine percent between 2018 and 2028, which is as fast as the national average.
+The U.S. Bureau of Labor Statistics reported that the median annual wage for all other computer occupations (which includes video game designers) was $90,270 in 2018.
+Employment was expected to grow ten percent between 2018 and 2028, which is faster than the national average.

 Continuing Education Information